amsacks/Asynchronous-FIFO/README.md

 The image confirms the following:
   - Immediately at 8 and 16 write clock cycles, the almost full and full flags are set HIGH, respectively.
-  - After a delay of 2-3 read clock cycles, the empty/almost empty flags are set LOW.
+  - After a delay of 2-3 read clock cycles, the empty flag is set LOW and the almost empty flag is set HIGH.

+---
 **Test Case #2**: Only read from FIFO; try reading when FIFO is empty.
 Check that the empty/almost empty status flags are asserted immediately, and full/almost full flags are removed pessimesstically.